 (Would we not like to see the justified income-versus-expenses of TV evangelists who seem to live like wealthy CEO’s including private jets and huge estates?)

-Looking only at the real estate holdings and financial management costs that must be met before churches seem willing to then offer charitable giving to the needy, I would like to make the same point made by *Charles Eastman, whose authentically written The Soul of the Indian includes the following alternative to institutional church real estate:
+Looking only at the real estate holdings, financial management costs connected to construction and maintenance of church buildings that must be met before churches seem willing to then offer charitable giving to the needy, I would like to make the same point made by *Charles Eastman.
+His authentically written The Soul of the Indian includes the following alternative to institutional church real estate.
+Eastman was a Santee Dakota physician educated at Boston University, writer, national lecturer, and reformer.
+He is considered the first Native American author to write American history from the Native American point of view.

 Real Estate tax exemptions are significant to churches, whose chapels, immense cathedrals, megachurch buildings and temples dot the American landscape.
 Such is one reason why church participation in politics is already alive and real.